 - You want your shop to be open on a Sunday to mark a special occasion, for example, to celebrate your shop's anniversary.

-- You want your shop to be open after 10.00 pm (late-night opening).
+- You want your shop to be open after 22:00 hours because you have a night shop.